He Is We

-He Is We is an American indie pop act from Tacoma, Washington formed in 2008 by lead singer Rachel Taylor and guitarist Trevor Kelly,with Taylor being its only consistent member.
+He Is We is an American indie pop act formed in Tacoma, Washington, in 2008 by singer Rachel Taylor and guitarist Trevor Kelly, with Taylor being the sole constant member.

 Career

 2008–2011: Formation and early years

 Rachel Taylor and Trevor Kelly met while working at Ted Brown Music Company, a music store in their hometown of Tacoma, Washington.
 Rachel and Trevor were the founding duo that comprised He Is We.
 The touring members initially included Harrison Allen (drums), Carman Kubanda (guitar), and Aaron Campbell (keyboard/guitar).
 Later, Jake Randle (bass guitar) replaced Aaron Campbell.
 He Is We initially relied on social networking, using websites such as Myspace and Facebook.
-In 2009, they were named PureVolume's number one unsigned band of the year.
 This online presence and the release of an album of old demos in February 2010 led to their signing with Universal Motown Records.
 Prior to the release of My Forever, He Is We toured with The Rocket Summer.
 Their debut album My Forever hit number 6 on Billboard's Heatseekers Album Charts.
-On their website, He Is We says that the start of the band came from "the idea that someone who you pass everyday can influence the rest of your life ... and you would never know."
+A second version of their song All About Us, this time featuring Owl City, was released on 30 August, 2011.
+On December 20, 2011, the duo released a 6-track EP entitled Skip To The Good Part.

 2012–2017: Lineup changes, She Is We, and other releases

 In early 2012, Rachel Taylor was diagnosed with ankylosing spondylitis, and Stevie Scott filled in for the remainder of the tour.
 Despite being officially replaced by Scott in August, and having stated "Walking away from the label would mean that I would be walking away from the He Is We name but I would regain my freedom to be me.
 I would regain my ability to connect with you fans 100% with my words.
 I wouldn't feel like I can only release what THEY want me to.
 I could be the soul that longs to escape this dreary vessel.", she returned to the band at the end of October 2012, while Trevor Kelly departed to form his own band.

 After Kelly left with Stevie Scott in 2012, Rachel continued to pursue the project herself.
 She said that she planned to release new music and tour in 2013.
-In 2013, their song "All About Us", with Aaron Gillespie, was included on The Mortal Instruments: City of Bones soundtrack.
-Despite rumors surfaced of her changing the name of He Is We and moving in a new direction, she insisted that the rumors were completely untrue and she would do no such thing.
+In 2013, their song "All About Us", with Owl City, was included on The Mortal Instruments: City of Bones soundtrack.
+Despite rumors surfacing of her changing the name of He Is We and moving in a new direction, she insisted that they were completely untrue and that she would do no such thing.
 However, on June 23, 2014, Rachel Taylor broke away as a solo artist with her debut EP, Come Alive.